Getting Started - Identifying your Research Interests and Possible Faculty Mentors

 - An initial plan of work with a timeline.

-Deadline for submitting OS Honors Concentration application: March of the junior year.
+Deadline for submitting OS Honors Option application: March of the junior year.